Our Team

 Louise Higgins (she, her, hers) is the Office Manager for Contemporary Student Services.
 She is honored to support a dedicated and enthusiastic team devoted to all George Mason University students’ well-being.
 A graduate of Pacific Lutheran University, Louise has a diverse background.
 Most recently, she was at Gunston Hall, the historic home of George Mason.
 One of her proudest accomplishments has been her research support for the exhibit, Revolutionary Rights.
 In her free time, Louise enjoys spending time with her four grown children who live in the area.

-The Contemporary Student Advisor team is a group of off-campus students (just like you!) that act as peer mentors to give information about available student resources, highlight opportunities for student involvement, and provide social support!
-Contemporary Student Advisors are not academic advisors: they cannot give information on what classes to choose for the upcoming semester, whether or not you should drop a class, or advise you on your studies (if that is what you need, click here).
+The Contemporary Student Staff team is a group of contemporary students (just like you!) that act as peer mentors to give information about available student resources, highlight opportunities for student involvement, and provide social support!
+Contemporary Student Mentors are not academic advisors: they cannot give information on what classes to choose for the upcoming semester, whether or not you should drop a class, or advise you on your studies (if that is what you need, click here).
 They can, however, give you more information about the university, help you get involved, how to find off-campus housing, and provide advice and support on how to make the most of your off-campus student life!
-Set up a virtual meeting with a contemporary student advisor by clicking here.
+Set up a virtual meeting with a contemporary student mentor by clicking here.